HiringCoach.ai

 Current Tier 1 vendors: Firebase/GCP, Vercel, Cloudflare, Stripe, SendGrid, OpenAI (called both directly and via Vercel AI Gateway), ElevenLabs, Deepgram, Sentry.

-Current Tier 2 vendors: Amplitude, Mixpanel, Hotjar, Meta Pixel, Google Analytics/GTM, Mailchimp, Mapbox, LinkedIn, Canva, Perplexity AI.
+Current Tier 2 vendors and connected providers: Amplitude, Mixpanel, PostHog, Meta Conversions API, Mailchimp, Mapbox, LinkedIn, Canva, Perplexity AI, and Microsoft Graph / Outlook Calendar.

 Current Tier 3 vendors: Node.js and open-source npm packages tracked through SBOM and patch management.